transpect/CoCoTeX/README.md

 git clone https://github.com/transpect/CoCoTeX.git
 ```

-copy the `source.sh`.example as `source.sh` and adjust the environment
+copy the `source.sh.example` as `source.sh` and adjust the environment
 variables to your liking.
 Then, run

 ```